 Ian successfully represented John Scouler, the former commercial director of Tesco, charged with fraud and false accounting by the SFO.
 He is also advising suspects in relation to the SFO investigations into ENRC, Unaoil and Airbus.

-Ian is representing May Hao before the Court of Final Appeal in Hong Kong.
+Ian successfully represented May Hao before the Court of Final Appeal in Hong Kong.

-Ian acts for a Singapore doctor now appearing before the General Medical Council, having previously acted for her in regulatory proceedings in Singapore and before the America College of Surgeons.
+Ian also acts for a Singapore doctor now appearing before the General Medical Council, having previously acted for her in regulatory proceedings in Singapore and before the America College of Surgeons.

 Ian recently represented Thomas Chan in Hong Kong in the city’s biggest corruption trial involving the former Chief Secretary of the Special Administrative Region.
 He represented stock broker Ben Anderson charged by the FCA with insider dealing offences arising from Operation Tabernula, the largest ever investigation into share trading abuses by the city regulator.
 Following a four-month trial Ian secured an acquittal for Mr Anderson.